 Online platforms like Google and Yelp can help establish a presence and image among your new and current clients.
-All you have to remember is to be meticulous about responding to the reviews for your services.
+All you have to remember is to be meticulous about responding to the reviews for your cleaning services.
 Accepting reviews and responding to them diligently allow cleaning businesses to expand their efforts towards creating an online presence.

 Platforms like Yelp for Business offer effective advertising features and add more control and value to your business.

 Most business owners will not have enough time or resources to manage an online presence on their own.
 For the purpose of optimizing the content on search engines, you can hire an individual or a team.
-They can help with Google Analytics, responding to reviews, and maintaining all the necessary business information on Google.
+They can help with Google Analytics, responding to reviews, and maintaining all the necessary contact information on Google.

 Ask for Customer Referral